I literally have no idea what I’d be doing if I wasn’t travelling.

 Are you considering a trip, and wonder what all the fuss is about?
 I had a think and put together a list of 100 reasons why I love travel.

-The 100 Top Reasons I Love to Travel & You Will Too
+My Love for Travelling: 100 Reasons I Love to Travel

 1. Explore New Countries (the #1 Reason Why I Love Traveling!)